 To answer these questions, we estimate a dynamic stochastic general equilibrium (DSGE) model with heterogeneous households, which includes all the ingredients that the literature has shown to be necessary to fit the aggregate data (e.g. Christiano et al., 2005, Smets and Wouters, 2007 and Justiniano et al., 2010).
 To keep the framework as close as possible to the representative agent New Keynesian (RANK) models that have so far dominated business cycle studies in macroeconomics, we adopt the stylized view of household heterogeneity proposed by Bilbiie (2018, 2020), which is based on a long tradition of two-agent models, as in Campbell and Mankiw (1989), Galí et al. (2007), Bilbiie (2008) and Eggertsson and Krugman (2012).
 The two types of households in our model are savers (S) and hand-to-mouth (H).
 The former choose consumption and saving by maximizing intertemporal utility as standard representative consumers.
 The latter consume all their post-tax income in every period.

-The presence of these agents with high marginal propensity to consume (MPC) amplifies business cycles if their income is relatively more exposed to aggregate fluctuations.
-In the model, S agents have higher income than H agents, but they face the risk of becoming the poorer H agents with a given probability in every period.
-This risk gives them a precautionary reason to save, which further propagates business cycles.
+The model features two main mechanisms through which heterogeneity might alter the nature of cyclical fluctuations, relative to an economy with a representative household.
+First, the presence of agents with high marginal propensity to consume (MPC) amplifies business cycles if their income is relatively more exposed to aggregate fluctuations, i.e. if inequality is countercyclical.
+Second, S agents in the model have higher income than H agents, but they face the risk of becoming the poorer H agents with a given probability in every period.
+This risk may rise in recessions, giving them a precautionary reason to save, which further propagates business cycles.

-We estimate the model using the same aggregate data of Smets and Wouters (2007) and Justiniano et al. (2010), as well as information on the evolution of the cross-sectional standard deviation of labor income and post-tax income from the Current Population Survey (the data underlying figure 1).
-We also incorporate a priori information based on microeconomic studies on aspects of the model that affect the interaction between its cross-sectional and timeseries behavior.
+To evaluate the strengths of these propagation mechanisms, we estimate the model using the same aggregate data of Smets and Wouters (2007) and Justiniano et al. (2010), as well as information on the evolution of the cross-sectional standard deviation of labor income and post-tax income from the Current Population Survey (the data underlying figure 1).
+We also incorporate a priori information based on microeconomic studies on aspects of the model that affect the interaction between its cross-sectional and time-series behavior.
 For example, we calibrate the share of H agents to be in line with the average marginal propensity to consume out of tax rebates and other transitory income shocks estimated by Souleles et al. (2006), Parker et al. (2013) and others.
 And we choose the probability with which savers might become hand-to-mouth to match the standard deviation and kurtosis of the annual change in (log) individual incomes measured by Guvenen et al. (2021).

 With the estimated model in hand, we can quantify the role of several aspects of inequality in the amplification and propagation of business cycles.
 We do so through counterfactual simulations that eliminate features of the model with heterogeneity that the literature has identified as potentially relevant for the transmission of shocks.
-First, we consider a counterfactual in which the marginal utility of consumption is equalized between the two classes of agents, as it would be in an economy with complete markets.
+We initially consider a counterfactual in which the marginal utility of consumption is equalized between the two classes of agents, as it would be in an economy with complete markets.
 This is our "no-inequality" benchmark.
 In this economy, business cycle fluctuations are less pronounced than in the data.
 The standard deviation of GDP growth is 27 percent less than in the data, while that of de-trended hours worked is 36 percent less.
 In addition, we document that this version of the model with perfect risk sharing fits the data worse than the baseline.
-Second, we show that most of the reduction in volatility experienced in the more equal economy is due to the elimination of individual risk and its cyclical pattern, rather than the cyclicality of inequality.
-In fact, an economy in which inequality in marginal utilities is constant, but S agents are still subject to cyclical risk of becoming H, behaves very similarly to the baseline economy with cyclical inequality.
+The good fit of our model with tractable heterogeneity stands out in light of the poor forecasting accuracy of prominent HANK models, relative to their representative-agent counterpart, as demonstrated by Acharya et al. (2023).